Our Team

 Our research lab is diverse with students from many backgrounds.
 Paleolimnology professors can be found in geology, geography, environmental science, earth science, and biology departments due to the interdisciplinary nature of our research, so please do not hesitate to inquire about an opportunity with me even if your undergraduate degree or MSc is not in Biology.
 Students have access to state-of-the-art scientific equipment (e.g., GC-MS, ICP-MS) through the CREAIT facilities at MUN, and the opportunity to learn many established and emerging tools and proxies for inferring long-term environmental change.
 To answer large research questions, many of our projects are indeed collaborative across departments, institutions, and with federal and provincial governments such as Environment and Climate Change Canada and Parks Canada.
 Our lab is an open environment that recognizes the benefits of building trusting collaborations among students and researchers.

-ishraq rahman, phd candidate in Biology
+ishraq rahman, phd candidate

 I am Ishraq from Bangladesh.
 I completed my BSc (Biotechnology) in 2018 and MSc (Research) in 2020 from Swinburne University of Technology (Sarawak Campus).
 I have worked as a research assistant at Swinburne and as a lecturer of biology and microbiology courses at IUBAT, Bangladesh.